SyncfusionExamples/How-to-create-a-Spline-Chart-in-WinUI/README.md

 chart.DataContext = new ViewModel();
 ```
 ### Step 7:
-Populate the chart with data.
+Populate the chart with the data.

 As we are going to visualize the comparison of annual rainfall in the data model, add SplineSeries to SfCartesianChart.Series property, and then bind the Data property of the above ViewModel to the SplineSeries ItemsSource property as shown in the following code sample.
 > Note: Need to set XBindingPath and YBindingPath properties so that series will fetch values from the respective properties in the data model to plot the series.